Cherokee County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Time is of the essence.
-You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license.
-Missing this deadline means your license will automatically be suspended.
+After a DUI arrest in Cherokee County, you have only 15 days from the date of your arrest to request an ALR hearing.
+This hearing is your opportunity to challenge the potential suspension of your driver's license.

 Automatic License Suspension